mattkinsey/bucky/graph_info.md

 ## Graph-Level Attributes
 Administrative information is placed on the top graph-level.
 For example:
 ```
-'adm1_key' : 'STATEFIPS',
+'adm1_key' : 'adm1',
-'adm2_key' : 'FIPS',
+'adm2_key' : 'adm2',
-'adm1_to_str' : {1 : 'Alabama'},
+'adm1_to_str' : {1 : 'Alabama'}, ...,
 'adm0_name': 'US',
 'start_date' : '2020-09-25'
-'adm1_to_str' is a dict with key-value pairs indicating the adm1 names for each adm1 value appear in the graph.
 ```
+NOTE: `adm1_to_str` is a dict with key-value pairs indicating the adm1 names for each adm1 value appearing in the graph.

 Contact matrices are also on this level under the key `'contact_mats'`.

 ## Sample Node